syedghulamahmed/CareerPilotAI/README.md

 ## 📄 License

-This project was built for Hackathon 2026.
+This project was built for Artificial Intelligence Semester Project.
 Licensing details to be added.